 - New Check Box #1: Considerations for Box Checking.
 For New Check Box #1, companies need to confirm if their Form 10-K filing reflects the "correction of an error to previously issued financial statements."
 Three items of note for this analysis: - Exclude Adjustments Recorded in Current Period.
-An "error" is defined in Accounting Standards Codification Topic 250, Accounting Changes and Error Corrections, but the error only requires a company to check the box if it relates to "previously issued" financial statements - not financial statements for the current period. - 2) Exclude Changes that are Not "Error Corrections".
-If a change to the financial statements does not represent an error correction under accounting standards (for example, the retrospective revision to reportable segment information, or the retrospective application of a change in accounting principle), then a company should not check this first box. - 3) Exclude Errors Only Affecting Interim Periods.
-If an error only affects financial statements of interim periods (rather than annual periods), the Staff has indicated that it would not object to an issuer's decision not to check the box.
+An "error" is defined in Accounting Standards Codification Topic 250, Accounting Changes and Error Corrections,1 but the error only requires a company to check the box if it relates to "previously issued" financial statements - not financial statements for the current period.2 - 2) Exclude Changes that are Not "Error Corrections".
+If a change to the financial statements does not represent an error correction under accounting standards (for example, the retrospective revision to reportable segment information, or the retrospective application of a change in accounting principle),3 then a company should not check this first box.

-&lt;sup>1 See Footnote 72 of the SEC adopting release on the clawback rules.
+1 See Footnote 72 of the SEC adopting release on the clawback rules.

-&lt;sup>2 As the SEC adopting release on the clawback rules notes, "sometimes the correction of an error is recorded instead in the current period financial statements - commonly referred to as an out-of-period adjustment - when the error is immaterial to the previously issued financial statements, and the correction of the error is also immaterial to the current period.
+2 As the SEC adopting release on the clawback rules notes, "sometimes the correction of an error is recorded instead in the current period financial statements - commonly referred to as an out-of-period adjustment - when the error is immaterial to the previously issued financial statements, and the correction of the error is also immaterial to the current period.
 We agree with that commenter that an out-of-period adjustment should not trigger a compensation recovery analysis under the final rules, because it is not an accounting restatement."

-&lt;sup>3 For a list of retrospective changes that do not represent an error correction, see pages 37 to 38 of the SEC adopting release on the clawback rules, and the text accompanying footnotes 112 through 116, available here.
+3 For a list of retrospective changes that do not represent an error correction, see pages 37 to 38 of the SEC adopting release on the clawback rules, and the text accompanying footnotes 112 through 116, available here.